ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

   - -c is the number of threads, how to find this is covered on the Hub page above
   - -A is the project, for simulation runs we can use :code:`proj_simscience_prod`
   - -p is the queue.
 Here we use all.q but long.q would also work
-  - --pty tells the cluster to use your bash files for settings
+  - --pty tells the cluster you want an interactive bash session

 Now that you have your srun going, you can run :code:`psimulate`.
 An example of the command is below